Jongha Jon Ryu

 Cambridge, MA 02139

-I am a Postdoctoral Associate at MIT EECS/RLE, hosted by Gregory W. Wornell.
+I am a Postdoctoral Associate at MIT EECS and RLE, hosted by Gregory W. Wornell.
+My first name is pronounced Jong-ha (Korean: 종하).

-My research develops the mathematical and statistical foundations of scientific machine learning, with the aim of enabling scalable and reliable methods for scientific inference and modeling.
-I translate these foundations into tools for scientific discovery and large-scale engineering systems by designing algorithms for operator learning, generative modeling, and uncertainty quantification that scale to high-dimensional scientific problems.
+My research develops the mathematical and statistical foundations of scientific machine learning, with the goal of enabling scalable and reliable methods for scientific inference and modeling.
+I design algorithms for operator learning, generative modeling, and uncertainty quantification that scale to high-dimensional problems in science and engineering.

 research focus